 Predict the “Future Case with OREI” based on future traffic densities and types, the future marine environment and with the OREI in place.

-Process this information into a submission including a claim that the risks associated with the OREI are Tolerable on the basis of “S Far As Is Reasonably Practical” (SFAIRP) declarations.
+Process this information into a submission including a claim that the risks associated with the OREI are Tolerable on the basis of “As Low As Reasonably Practicable” (ALARP) declarations.

-And that Government will base their decision on assessing:
+It advises that Government will base their decision on assessing:

 Whether the tools and techniques used in the assessments are acceptable.